lsecqt/Red-Teaming-Army/active-directory/you-dont-need-mimikatz-for-dcsync-anymore-(sharpdcsync)/you-dont-need-mimikatz-for-dcsync-anymore-(sharpdcsync).md

 ![Fresh beacon in Mythic](mythic_beacon.png)

 From there it is the standard execute assembly flow.
-Here I am using my Havoc agent, and I want to say a massive thanks to my patrons whose support makes this content possible.
+Here I am using my Haunt agent, and I want to say a massive thanks to my patrons whose support makes this content possible.
 Inside the agent I:

 1. Register the file to the server with a register file call, so I do not have to specify it every time.
 2. Load the execute assembly function.